insight-platform/Savant/PREPARE_RELEASE.md

 While on the `develop` git branch, run

 ```
-./utils/prepare_release.sh savant_ver ds_ver
+./utils/prepare_release.sh
 ```

-where

-- `savant_ver` is the Savant version in the form X.Y.Z, .Z component is optional
-- `ds_ver` is the Deepstream version in the form M.N.K, .K component is optional

-The script creates a local git branch named `releases/vX.Y.Z` with the X.Y.Z Savant version fixed in the samples Dockerfiles, samples docker-compose files and the `savant/VERSION` file.
+The script creates a local git branch named `releases/vX.Y.Z` where X.Y.Z is the Savant version defined in the `savant/VERSION` file.
+The branch will contain a commit that writes X.Y.Z Savant version into the samples Dockerfiles and samples docker-compose files.

 The branch can be pushed to remote